Pulmonic Valvular Stenosis

 Administered 100% FIO2 generally does not increase the partial pressure of oxygen to levels much greater than 100 mm Hg in patients with a cyanotic congenital heart defect.

-Chest radiography may demonstrate a prominent main pulmonary artery segment but a normal heart size.
+Chest radiography may demonstrate a prominent main pulmonary artery segment but a normal heart size; however, it may also present as congestive heart failure (CHF), with cardiomegaly secondary to enlarged right atria and ventricle.

 Echocardiography

-In a study that compared live/real-time three-dimensional transesophageal echocardiography (3D-TEE) with two-dimensional transesophageal echocardiography (2D-TEE) to determine whether there are advantages to using 3D-TEE on patients with pulmonary stenosis (PS), investigators prospectively enrolled 16 consecutive adult patients with PS and indications of TEE.
-They found evidence of the incremental value of using 3D-TEE instead of 2D-TEE during assessments of PS, specifically in cases where special conditions cause inaccuracy in recordings of the transvalvular peak gradient.
-The investigators concluded that during routine echocardiographic examinations, 3D-TEE should be used as a complementary imaging tool to 2D-TEE.[26]
+In a study that compared live/real-time three-dimensional transesophageal echocardiography (3D-TEE) with two-dimensional transesophageal echocardiography (2D-TEE) to determine whether there are advantages to using 3D-TEE on patients with pulmonary stenosis, investigators prospectively enrolled 16 consecutive adult patients with pulmonary stenosis and indications of TEE.
+They found evidence of the incremental value of using 3D-TEE instead of 2D-TEE during assessments of pulmonary stenosis, specifically in cases where special conditions cause inaccuracy in recordings of the transvalvular peak gradient.
+The investigators concluded that during routine echocardiographic examinations, 3D-TEE should be used as a complementary imaging tool to 2D-TEE.[31]

 Most children with pulmonary stenosis do not require further evaluation beyond echocardiography.